kathrinmzl/inside-india/README.md

 - Home/Tour pages
 ![HTML Error Report 1](docs/testing/html-error-report-1.png)
   - Trailing slash on void elements has no effect and interacts badly with unquoted attribute values
-    - I solved this by deleteing all trailing slashes
+    - I solved this by deleting all trailing slashes
   - Consider using the `h1` element as a top-level heading only
     -  I changed the `h1` in the modal to `h2` for all pages

 - Booking page
 ![HTML Error Report 2](docs/testing/html-error-report-2.png)
   - Duplicate ID: contact-name, contact-email, contact-phone
-    - Fixed duplicate IDs
+    - Fixed duplicate IDs by renaming the IDs for the booking form
 - Success Page: no errors or warnings
-After fixing errors/warnings, there are no further error/warnings on any of the pages

-I retested the HTML after changing the code due to further test results and retested the final version again.
+After changing the code due to further test results and retested the final HTML version.
 The result showed some trailing slash warnings again, which I corrected.

 #### CSS
 The [Jigsaw W3C validator](https://jigsaw.w3.org/css-validator/) was used to validate the style.css file.